Substance use - inhalants

 - Aerosols, such as air freshener, deodorant, fabric protector, hair spray, vegetable oil spray, and spray paint.

-- Gases, such as butane (lighter fluid), computer cleaning spray, freon, helium, nitrous oxide (laughing gas), which is found in whipped cream containers, and propane.
+- Gases, such as butane (given off by lighter fluid), computer cleaning spray, freon, helium, nitrous oxide (laughing gas), which is found in whipped cream containers, and propane.

 - Nitrites, which are no longer sold legally.
 When nitrites are bought illegally, they are often labeled "leather cleaner," "liquid aroma," "room odorizer," or "video head cleaner."